In this lesson we'll look at several ways to create a new document in Excel:

 Just select the New command in the Quick Access toolbar menu.
 The New icon will now be displayed in the toolbar.

-Note that if a workbook has not been edited, Excel will not ask if you want to save the file.
+Note that if a workbook has not been changed, Excel will not ask if you want to save the file.